amoach/Ghana-based-experiences/README.md

     1. The first you have a polaroid like photo of the founders - which I own the rights to.

     2. The next section is all the relevant information of the aims of Ghana based experiences sets out to achieve

+#### Festivals

+* The page is sectioned off to 2 columns with the photos on the left side and text on the right.
+User is then able to access the contact page and book that experience by clicking the 'BOOK' button beneath the text.

+    1. First image of Afronation.
+Image was taken from here: (https://unsplash.com/photos/cUUvJlhiceU?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+    2. Second image of pool hangout.
+Image was taken from here: (https://images.unsplash.com/photo-1572477722570-8a909f42ca6d?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&dl=humphrey-muleba-cUUvJlhiceU-unsplash.jpg)
+    3. Third image of Soho bar, Ghana.
+Image was taken from here: (https://www.tripadvisor.co.uk/Restaurant_Review-g293797-d7284564-Reviews-Soho_Restaurant-Accra_Greater_Accra.html#photos;aggregationId=101&albumid=101&filter=7&ff=118002330)

+#### Elmina

+* The page is sectioned off to 2 columns with the photos on the left side and text on the right.
+User is then able to access the contact page and book that experience by clicking the 'BOOK' button beneath the text.

+    1. First image of Kakum forest.
+Image was taken from here: (https://unsplash.com/photos/Y5biRJCR-Q4?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+    2. Second image of Elmina castle door.
+Image was taken from here: (https://unsplash.com/photos/r6Wy1qSuFnA?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+    3. Third image of Akwidaa, Ghana.
+Image was taken from here: (https://unsplash.com/photos/XOdKX5WtPTc)

+#### Aburi

+* The page is sectioned off to 2 columns with the photos on the left side and text on the right.
+User is then able to access the contact page and book that experience by clicking the 'BOOK' button beneath the text.

+    1. First image of Aburi.
+Image was taken from (https://unsplash.com/photos/THf0OqViF_g?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+    2. Second image quadbiking.
+Image was taken from (https://unsplash.com/photos/UAHzPAX1gK8?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)

 #### Gallery